intellectualtech/Hockey-APP-Live/README.md

 # Hockey-APP-Live

-Hockey-APP-Live is a mobile application developed in Java and Kotlin, designed to offer real-time hockey match updates, comprehensive statistics, and a smooth user experience for hockey fans.
-Whether you want the latest scores, player details, or match schedules,this mobile application is developed for the namibian hockey union.
+Hockey-APP-Live is a mobile application developed in Kotlin with the Jtepack compose framework for the User interface which makes it posible to create UI elements using composable functions in kotlin.
+The application is designed to offer real-time hockey match updates, comprehensive statistics, and a smooth user experience for hockey for the Namibian Hockey Union.
+It shows the latest event updates, player details, or match schedules.

 ## Table of Contents